-Level Comments opt i foiszebles optimization.
-0 opt ifizeles lossless optimizations, such as transcoding images to more efficient formats.
-Also compress other 1 uncompressed objects in the PDF and enables the more efficient "object streams" within the PDF.
-(If jbig2-lossy is issued, then lossy JBIG2 optimization is used.
-The decision to use lossy JBIG2 is separate from standard optimization settings.) opt optiAlzef the above, and enables lossy optimizations and color quantization.
-2 opt index in the above, and enables more aggressive optimizations and targets lower image quality.
-3 ocrmypdf --optimize 3 in.pdf out.pdf # Make it small
+Level Comments opt Disables optimization.
+0 1 Enables lossless optimizations, such as transcoding images to more efficient formats.
+Also compress other uncompressed objects in the PDF and enables the more efficient "object streams" within the PDF.
+(Ifjbig2-lossy is issued, then lossy JBIG2 optimization is used.
+The decision to use lossy JBIG2 is separate from standard optimization settings.) opt 2 All of the above, and enables lossy optimizations and color quantization. opt 3 All of the above, and enables more aggressive optimizations and targets lower image quality.